Moonshine-IDE/haxe-extension-networkutils/README.md

 Tell haxelib where your development copy of NetworkUtils is installed:

-    haxelib dev networkutils $pathToDownloadDirectory
+    haxelib dev networkutils path/to/download/directory

-You can build the binaries using "lime rebuild"
+You can build the binaries using:

     lime rebuild networkutils mac